IMPACT 2026

 |

-from both researchers and practitioners.
-Thanks to a unified formalism
+languages and optimizing compilers.
+Thanks to a unified formalism for

 IMPACT is a unique event focusing on polyhedral compilation.
 The